mgax/opslib/docs/components.rst

 the ``House`` instance, thus adding them to our stack.
 The ``Cat`` instances take their names from the attribute names: ``spot`` and ``oscar``.

 Components know their place in the stack.
-For instance, calling :func:`str` or :func:`print` on them yields their full path.
-Calling :func:`repr` also yields the class name:
+For instance, calling :class:`str()
+<str>` or :func:`print` on them yields their full path.
+Calling :func:`repr`
+also yields the class name:

 .. code-block:: python